dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 # How does git know which commit of the submodule to point to?
 Submodules become obvious once you understand how exactly git tracks them.
 Let’s peek inside .git, where git stores your repo’s state.

+What follows is a brief primer on .git.
+If you are comfortable with the contents of .git, feel free to skip to [TODO]().

 ## What's inside .git?
 First, recall the state of things: we have cloned `webapp`, but have not done anything to initialize the submodule `library`.
 Yet, somehow git knows what commit of `library` to use.
 We're firuging out how. (this last sentence may be unnecessary)